anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/proof/logic.md

 # Resource Logic

-A resource logic is a verifiable predicate associated with a resource that constraints the creation and consumption of a resource.
+A resource logic is a computable predicate associated with a resource that constrains the creation and consumption of a resource.
 Each time a resource is attempted to be created or consumed, the corresponding resource logic proof is required to approve the action.

 Every resource logic has three types of inputs and constraints: